Writer's Burnout: 6 Helpful Ways Any Writer Can Use to Overcome Burnout

 Since then I’ve made an effort to spend time drawing at least once a week, even only for fifteen minutes.
 The change of pace has been much needed, more than I was willing to admit at first.

-If you need to change activities up, do it.
+If you're suffering from creative burnout in one mode of creation, try switching things up.
 You might find your writing inspiration racing back to you with a little distance.

 5. Lower the bar

 This one is hard, because it sounds an awful lot like I’m asking you to compromise the quality of your work.
+I'm not.

 The truth is, burnout often has to do with high expectations.